dustinpfister/blog_posts/_posts/threejs-curve-quadratic-bezier-curve.md

 ### 1.1 - Creating some Points

-For this first example I will be creating an instance of the [THREE.Points](/2023/02/23/threejs-points/) Object3d class based object rather that the usual Mesh object.
+For this first example I will be creating an instance of the [THREE.Points](/2023/02/23/threejs-points/) rather that the usual Mesh object.
 When doing so I can use the set from points method of the buffer geometry class to create a geometry from a 2d curve.
-However in order to do so I will beed to call the getPoints method of the curve to do so first.
+However in order to do so I will need to call the getPoints method of the curve to do so first.
 And with that said in order to call that method I fill first need an instance of a curve to call the getPoints method.

 So then with all of that said and put aside there is just creating the curve object to begin with.
 So then I will need three instances of the Vector2 class.
 The first one is the point in which the 2d curve will start, the second is a single control point, and the final one will be the end point.
 There are a great number of methods to work with to help in the process of creating a Vector2 object, such as the clone, lerp, and add methods that I am using to get the control point that I want here.